aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * Unless something else is explicitly stated all arguments are optional by default
 * Each argument can only be supplied once
 * Unless you know the argument's value, do not pass it in, but instead completely remove it from your JSON payload
-* If you have multiple functions you need to execute sequentially, you can return multiple function invocations in one message.
+* If you have multiple functions you need to execute sequentially, you can return multiple function invocations in the same message.
+* When you're about to execute a function then ALWAYS end your response with the function invocation in the **SAME MESSAGE**!
+This will result in the middleware executing your function, and returning the response back to you.

 Below you can find a list of functions you can execute.
 Use these functions to the best of your abilities to answer the user's questions and perform tasks the user is giving you.

+**MANDATORY RULE** Whenever you need to execute a function, you must always include the FUNCTION_INVOCATION block in the **same message**.
+This will execute the function and provide you with the result of the function invocation, such that you can continue your job.

 ### Search for a function or information